 This document offers several repayment options including fixed instalments, repayment on a set date or repayment upon demand by the lender.

 This document can be used for short-term, simple loans or offers of credit.
 For more complex loans, consider using our Loan Agreement.
-It is also important to note that if complex terms are written into this document loan, then it may fall under the Corporations Act 2001 (Commonwealth), meaning the parties may face additional legal obligations.
+It is also important to note that if complex terms are written into this document, then it may fall under the Corporations Act 2001 (Commonwealth), meaning the parties may face additional legal obligations.

 In addition, in certain circumstances, if the lender is in the business of providing credit, then the National Consumer Credit Protection Act 2009 (Commonwealth) may impose additional legal obligations.